sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 **[Carbon UI](https://carbon-ui.com/)**
 <br>Piggybacking on **React Native Web** Carbon UI is a <abbr title="Material UI">MUI</abbr> clone [being released](https://github.com/callemall/material-ui/issues/593#issuecomment-265753123) just in time for the 2016 holidays.
 That's arguably a better gift than [a years' worth of 24 Ways](https://24ways.org/).
 Giggity.

+[^1]: `nofollow` links indicate the linked document is not endorsed by the author of the linking site.
+For example, if the author doesn't trust it, does not wish to pass authority, or if there is commercial relationship between the two, a link is more likely to be nofollowed. `nofollow` links play a role in the passage of authority and page rank in Search engine algorithms.